Oghma-Infinium/Vagabond/README.md

 **PLEASE DO NOT DM OR PING ME ON DISCORD!**

 If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/wakingdreams) discord server for support.
-Use dedicated support channel for asking for help.
-Do not ping anyone, just patiently wait and someone from the staff will help you.
+Use #vagabond-support for asking for help.
+Do note that modified installations are not supported, modifying the list in any way voids officals support the modlist.
+To access the support channel you must first accept the terms for support in #vagabond-eula.
+After asking a question, do not ping anyone, just patiently wait and someone from the staff will help you.

 ## Credits and Thanks